wso2/docs-choreo-dev/en/docs/observability/root-cause-analysis.md

 4. Furthermore, when you look at the graphs at 17/02/2021 13:41:00, you can find a peak with 2221 error.
 At this exact timestamp, notice an increase in the throughput and a drop in latency.
 5. By analyzing the graphs as above, you can confirm that the cause for the latency drop and the throughput spike is the connectivity issue displayed by the error logs.
-6. Observe that the error graph is also fluctuating over time as the application logs errors.
+6. Observe that the error graph is also fluctuating over time as the service logs errors.
 7. You can observe similar behavior in the third and fourth bins as well.

    ![Diagnostic View - other bin](/assets/img/observability/other-bins.png)